 Construction, operation, and decommissioning of utility-scale solar facilities with BESSs may result in a potentially significant and unavoidable adverse impact if activities require a large fire response in remote locations with limited response capabilities or if there are other unique aspects of a facility site that affect fire response.
-Determining if mitigation options would reduce or eliminate impacts below significance would be dependent on the specific project and site and local regulations and plans.
+Determining if mitigation options would reduce or eliminate impacts below significance would be dependent on the specific project and site.